sureshg/openjdk-playground/docs/Security & Certificates.md

 $ diff <(openssl x509 -pubkey -in example.pem -noout) <(openssl pkey -check -in example.key -pubout -outform PEM)

 # OR create a test TLS server that will verify that a key and certificate match
-$ openssl s_server -key example.key -cert example.pem
+$ openssl s_server -accept 443 -www -key example.key -cert example.pem

 # Using OpenSSL ≤ 1.1.0